Retirement Plan Assets

 What Are The Benefits?

-- You provide a permanent source of funding for the Federation’s Annual Campaign or for a cause you care about most, ensuring that critical support for services to the Jewish community continues for the future.
+• You provide a permanent source of funding for the Federation’s Community Campaign or for a cause you care about most, ensuring that critical support for services to the Jewish community continues for the future.